The best things to do in Banff with kids

 One of the great ways to experience Banff is to stay in one of the Parks Canada campgrounds.
 Reservations for each summer will open in January and you have to be quick off the mark to get a spot.
 If you are not into camping or you don’t manage to get the spot you want, then there are many other options available to you.

 Being in the park itself, Banff town is a great place to stay, although it has become very popular and in peak season the prices can skyrocket.
 We stayed in Canmore which was a little less expensive and only 20 minutes from Banff.
+This post on whether to stay in Banff or Canmore will help you make a more informed decision.
 Make sure to book as early as you can.
 We find Booking.com has the best selection of accommodation.

 Our visit to Banff was a truly memorable experience and one which we would love to repeat one day at a slower pace and maybe we’ll even get to see Moraine Lake.
 We thoroughly recommend it for a family trip and hope you can take some inspiration from this post.